Financial-Times/n-alert-banner/README.md

 ```
 #### Additional optional data components

   - `data-n-alert-banner-append-to-element="#site-navigation"`: allows for stipulation of where the alertBanner is to be inserted on the page.
+Must include valid `querySelector`.
 Default is document body.
   - `data-n-alert-banner-close-button="false"`: prevents close button from being built.

 ### Build